RCollins13/CNView/README.md

 ---
 ##General Information
 ###CNView Summary
 CNView is a low-profile visualization tool for read depth in batches of next-generation sequencing libraries and, more specifically, for visually inspecting sites of [copy-number variation (CNV)](https://en.wikipedia.org/wiki/Copy-number_variation).
+It also implements a framework for estimating CNV probabilities and annotating CNV intervals.

 The developers are open to tailoring applciations of CNView for specific needs or to customize "publication-quality" plots.
 Contact us at [rcollins@chgr.mgh.harvard.edu](mailto:rcollins@chgr.mgh.harvard.edu) if you have any questions or requests.